 Moon-mining is the method of creating T2 materials from base materials mined of moons.
-To mine moons you need a POS and a moon with some materials in a system with security at 0.3 or below.
-To see if moons have materials you need to scan them with moon probes.
+To mine moons, you need a POS and a moon with some materials in a system with security at 0.3 or below.
+To see if moons have materials, you need to scan them with moon probes.

 There are moons left in the galaxy that can be profitable to mine from but they are few.
 The best moons have long since been taken by the large alliances in Eve Online as they can earn 10's of billions of ISK each month and are the fuel that runs the alliances.

-Despite that you could have a chance of finding moons that earn about 50 million isk a month with some work.
+Despite that, you could have a chance of finding moons that earn about 50 million ISK a month with some work.

 Active Income Sources

 Mission running is the activity of completing missions for agents that can be found throughout the galaxy.
-The agents are ranked from level 1 to 5, with more rewards and harder missions as the agent rank increases.
-A level 4 mission runner can easily get 20 million isk an hour from rewards, loot and bounties in high sec space.
+The agents are ranked from Level 1 to 5, with more rewards and harder missions as the agent rank increases.
+A Level 4 mission runner can easily get 20 million ISK an hour from rewards, loot, and bounties in highsec space.

 The trouble with mission running is the storyline missions.
-While they are often really rewarding and give you importat standings with your faction, they also cause you to get negative standings with the enemy faction, if you get to low standings you may experience difficulties entering that factions space later on.
+While they are often really rewarding and give you important standings with your faction, they also cause you to get negative standings with the enemy faction, if you get to low standings you may experience difficulties entering that factions space later on.
 Some mission runners counter this by running missions for opposing faction to cancel out the negative standings.
 Just be careful with the storyline standings.

 This is a real money maker.
-I have never done it myself but I am told you can earn up to 100 million ISK for a single hours work.
+I have never done it myself, but I am told you can earn up to 100 million ISK for a single hours' work.
 This activity however really demands excellent teamwork and I am also told that to get into a good incursion team can take a long time.

 The best way to get into incursions is probably to find a corporation that specializes in doing incursions, there are channels in-game that try to team up people but it can take time to get into incursion fleets through those in addition to the trust issue.

-A good wormhole corp can let you earn a lot of isk, not as much as incursions maybe but close, you might also get the bonus of PI in wormholes which gives great passive isk and perhaps even the chance to do some T3 production which is really lucrative.
-You will however need to live in the wormhole and that means living out of a POS, which is just not everybody's cup of tea.
+A good wormhole corp can let you earn a lot of ISK, not as much as incursions maybe but close, you might also get the bonus of PI in wormholes which gives great passive ISK and perhaps even the chance to do some T3 production which is really lucrative.
+You will, however, need to live in the wormhole and that means living out of a POS, which is just not everybody's cup of tea.

 The method I write of above are the ones I believe are most used in the game and are generally dependable for ISK if done properly.
 So start making some ISK now and enjoy the ride that is Eve Online.